jozefg/drafts/conats-for-cheap.md

  3. The result follows by intro and assumption

 You can stop here or you can see how we actually do this.
 It's somewhat tricky.
-The basic complication is that there's no built in tactic for 1.
+The basic complication is that there's no built-in tactic for 1.
 Instead we use a new type called `ceq` which is "computational equality".
 It ranges between two terms, no types involved here.
 It's designed to work thusly if `ceq(a; b)`, either